curioswitch/curiostack/cluster/terraform/README.md

 ### Upgrading to Terraform 0.12

+Using Terraform 0.12 requires CurioStack 185.

 Terraform 0.12 is a major release with significant changes to the Terraform syntax language.
 It is very unlikely that a 0.11 configuration will work with 0.12.
 As such, it will be several versions before CurioStack defaults to using Terraform 0.12 to allow time for migration.
 Please go through the below steps to migrate your configuration to 0.12.

+First, BACKUP your Terraform state, most simply by downloading the state bucket(s).
+Once you apply with 0.12, you will not be able to go back without restoring a backup.

 Add `org.curioswitch.curiostack.tools.terraform = 0.12.2` to the top level `gradle.properties` file.
 Then run